sinecode/gpyocr/README.rst

 Installation
 ############

-pygocr is a pip package.
+gpyocr is a pip package.
 To install it in your Python environment run:
 ::

-    $ pip install pygocr
+    $ pip install gpyocr

-If you want to run Tesseract with pygocr you have to install it in your system.
-In order to get the confidence value, pygocr needs Tesseract >= 3.05.
+If you want to run Tesseract with gpyocr you have to install it in your system.
+In order to get the confidence value, gpyocr needs Tesseract >= 3.05.
 You could install Tesseract with the bash script `tesseract_installer.sh` that you find in the repository.
 If you want Tesseract 3.05 (the stable version) then run:
 ::

     $ sudo ./tesseract_installer.sh 3.05